San Francisco CalHeat

 San Francisco CalHeat is a handball club from the San Francisco Bay Area.
-It has approximately 100 members (adult and youth), and five teams (women, men and youth).
+It has approximately 100 members (adult and youth), and four teams (women, men junior and youth).
 The top women's and men's teams compete at the highest level in the United States and have won the national championships multiple times.
-The men's team is the current USA Team Handball reigning national champion.

 On the last weekend of January, San Francisco CalHeat traditionally hosts the California Cup tournament.
 This is a USA Team Handball sanctioned event and qualifier for the USA Team Handball Nationals.

-The main sponsors of the club are Waymo, RockTape and the DishDash Restaurant Group.
+The main sponsor of the club is Jax Vineyards.
 In January 2020, San Francisco CalHeat signed a multi-year partnership with Hummel, the Danish manufacturing company of sportswear brand based in Aarhus.

 History

 The club was founded in 1984 following the continuously growing interest of handball in the San Francisco Bay Area.
 Back in 1979, Ray Gehrke, considered one of the founding fathers of the sport in California, began an intramural handball program at the Centerville Jr. High School.
 San Francisco CalHeat was subsequently created in an effort to centralize handball activities in one area.

 In 2011, San Francisco CalHeat became a non-profit organization exempt from Federal income tax under section 501 {c} (3) of the Internal Revenue Code.
 Under the leadership of Bernward Schwarte, President, and Jean-Marc Junique, Vice-President, the club has significantly grown ever since.

 In 2016, San Francisco CalHeat started a youth development program and handball league involving numerous schools in the San Francisco Bay Area such as Lycée Français de San Francisco and Leland High School (San Jose, California).
 In 2019, the program culminated with the organization of summer and winter camps led by Claus Dalgaard-Hansen, former member of the Denmark men's national handball team, and David Degouy, assistant coach and handball academy director of Montpellier Handball.